Where to Celebrate Pride 2019 in NYC—WorldPride and Stonewall 50June 7, 2019 - by Merrill Lee Girardeau

 In June 1969, police and queer patrons of the Stonewall Inn clashed in a fateful event that inspired the LGBT+ community to gather and fight for equality.
 Return to the site of the spark at this political rally in Christopher Park outside Stonewall.
 Organizers will bring speakers to the stage to comment on the state of the movement in our era, recalling the “Gay Power” rally in 1969 that this event reimagines.
 The event is free for all.
 Friday, June 28.
 2019-worldpride-stonewall50.nycpride.org

 The WorldPride Closing Ceremony will bring revelers to Times Square to end Pride month with a bang.
 Grammy-award-winner singer Melissa Etheridge will perform at this massive event.
-Other speakers and musical acts to be announced.
+Look for stars like Margaret Cho, Jake Shears, MNEK, Deborah Cox, and the cast of Broadway hit The Prom to also be in the mix.
 This event is free!
 Sunday, June 30, 7-10pm.
 2019-worldpride-stonewall50.nycpride.org/events/closing-ceremony

 Photo: NYC Pride Island.

 Pride Island takes the Pride experience to the banks of the Hudson River for a two-day musical extravaganza.
 Just announced, model and songstress Grace Jones will headline on Saturday, June 29.
 Teyana Taylor, Pabllo Vittar, Amara La Negra, and Johnny Dynell will also perform Saturday.
-Although Sunday’s headliner has yet to be announced, you can expect DJ sets from Abel and Morabito.
+Sunday you can expect DJ sets from Abel and Morabito, and also a performance by a perhaps familiar name from the suburbs of Detroit: Madonna.
 June 29-30.
 Pier 97 at Hudson River Park, 2019-worldpride-stonewall50.nycpride.org/events/pride-island

 CosPlay & Pride is for the superhero (or Disney character, or zombie) in you!
 Come to Pier 40 on June 21 in costume for this official WorldPride event held by LGBT+ nonprofit Geeks OUT.
 Fri, Jun 21.
 2019-worldpride-stonewall50.nycpride.org/events/cosplay-and-pride